What is the Defence and Veterans' Service Commission?

 The Defence and Veterans’ Service Commissioner is the Accountable Authority and the head of the agency.

-The role and functions of the Commissioner and Commission are based on advice from the Royal Commission into Defence and Veteran Suicide and contained in legislation.
+The role and functions of the Commissioner are based on advice from the Royal Commission into Defence and Veteran Suicide and contained in our legislation.

 - data and trends regarding suicide and suicidality among serving and ex-serving ADF members;